Ali-Raza764/BAZE-joshi/README.md

 BAZE
-This project is Song website Name "BAZE"
+This project is Music website Name "BAZE"
 using:
 vite
 npm